The Flaw in Last-Click Attribution: A Guide to Better Measurement

 This isn't just a minor discrepancy; it's a fundamental challenge to how we measure success.
-To truly thrive, brands must recognise that upper-funnel discovery efforts aren't just supportive – they actively drive long-term performance and bottom-line results.
+To truly thrive, brands must recognize that upper-funnel discovery efforts aren't just supportive – they actively drive long-term performance and bottom-line results.
 Last-click attribution, with its alluring simplicity, simply cannot capture this intricate reality.

 The Big Flaw: Why Last-Click Doesn't Cut It Anymore